nachokhan/pstruc/CONTRIBUTING.md

 ### 🌟 Submitting Changes

-- **Fork the Repository**: Create your own fork of the code with SEMI_HERE
+- **Fork the Repository**: Create your own fork of the code with :
   ```
   git fork https://github.com/nachokhan/project-structure
   ```

-- **Create a Branch**: Make your changes in a new git branch SEMI_HERE
+- **Create a Branch**: Make your changes in a new git branch :
   ```
   git checkout -b new-feature-branch
   ```

-- **Commit Your Changes**: Follow the commit message conventions SEMI_HERE
+- **Commit Your Changes**: Follow the commit message conventions :
   ```
   git commit -m "Add a concise commit message describing your change"
   ```

-- **Submit a Pull Request**: Push your branch to your fork and submit a pull request to the original repository SEMI_HERE
+- **Submit a Pull Request**: Push your branch to your fork and submit a pull request to the original repository :
   ```
   git push origin new-feature-branch
   git pull request